EusebioSimango/alx-system_engineering-devops/README.md

 # ALX System Engineering DevOps

-This is repository that I am using to study DevOps at ALX Programme.
+This is repository that I am using to study DevsOps at ALX Programme.